Warren William: Career

 The studios capitalized on William's popularity by placing him in multiple "series" films, particularly as detectives and crime solvers.
 William was the first to portray Erle Stanley Gardner's fictional defense attorney Perry Mason on the big screen, starring in four Perry Mason mysteries.
 He played Raffles-like reformed jewel thief The Lone Wolf in nine films, beginning with The Lone Wolf Spy Hunt (1939), and appeared as Detective Philo Vance in two of the series films, The Dragon Murder Case (1934) and the comedic The Gracie Allen Murder Case (1939).
 He also starred as Sam Spade (renamed Ted Shane) in Satan Met a Lady (1936), the second screen version of The Maltese Falcon.

 Other roles included Mae West's manager in Go West, Young Man (1936); a jealous district attorney in another James Whale film, Wives Under Suspicion (1938); copper magnate Jesse Lewisohn in 1940's Lillian Russell; the evil Jefferson Carteret in Arizona (also 1940); and the sympathetic Dr. Lloyd in The Wolf Man (1941).
 In 1945, he played Brett Curtis in cult director Edgar G. Ulmer's 1945 modern-day version of Hamlet, called Strange Illusion.
 In what would be his last film, he played Laroche-Mathieu in The Private Affairs of Bel Ami in 1947.

 On radio, William starred in the transcribed series Strange Wills, which featured "stories behind strange wills that run the gamut of human emotion."

 Private life and death

-Although on-screen William was an actor audiences loved to hate, off-screen William was a private man, and he and his wife, Helen, kept out of the limelight.
-Warren and Helen remained a couple throughout his entire adult life.
+Although on-screen William was an actor audiences loved to hate, off-screen he was a private man, and he and his wife Helen kept out of the limelight.
+She and Warren remained a couple throughout his entire adult life.
 He was often described as having been shy in real life.
 Co-star Joan Blondell once said, "[He] ... was an old man – even when he was a young man."

-Warren William died on September 24, 1948, from multiple myeloma, at age 53.
+William died on September 24, 1948, from multiple myeloma, at age 53.
 His wife died a few months later.
 He was recognized for his contribution to motion pictures with a star on the Hollywood Walk of Fame in February 1960.